DevHammad0/modern-web-bootcamp/README.md

 **2. Building a Simple Backend**
 - Create a FastAPI app with basic routes.
-- Connect to PostgreSQL (using SQLAlchemy or SQLModel).
+- Connect to PostgreSQL (using SQLModel).
 - Build REST APIs for a Todo App.
 - Hands-on: Build and test APIs (e.g., create, read, update, delete todos).